BF Goodrich Lawsuits: Rubber and Tire Companies Exposed Kentucky Workers to Asbestos

 - General Tire & Rubber Company—Mayfield, KY

-General Tire & BF Goodrich Lawsuits and Settlements
+General Tire & BF Goodrich Lawsuits

 Injured plaintiffs around the country have filed claims against General Tire and B.F.
 Goodrich, many noting occupational exposure to asbestos in work sites.
 Many former employees worked for up to 40 years at a toxic workplace without ever knowing they were at risk.